ibrahimothman/chatapp/README.md

 * You can pick up an image from your device to send it.
 * Send friend requests and receive them.
 * Receive a notification if you have new friend request.
+* Receive a notification if you have new message.

 # Project Overview